0Raptor/VeraCrypt-DrivePrep/README.md

 - download all necessary VeraCrypt installers and their dependencies
 - replace the placeholder-zip (export/VeraCrypt-1.24-Installer.zip) with an archive containing the installers
 - make the SH-File executable
-- (optional) create an DESKTOP-File as shortcut to the SH-File
 - plug in a USB-Drive
 - run the script and follow the instructions